jim-schwoebel/nala_assistant/README.md

 ![](https://github.com/jim-schwoebel/bark_assistant/blob/main/static/images/output.gif)

-Here are some key features for Developers:
+Here are some of Nala's key features:

 - **Extensible Architecture:** Nala offers a flexible and modular, python-centric FastAPI architecture that allows developers to extend its functionality with ease.
 Integrate new response models or TTS voice skins into your projects effortlessly.
 - **Native LLM Integration:** Nala integrates directly with the the [Dolly-v2-3b](https://huggingface.co/databricks/dolly-v2-3b) LLM model - and makes it easy for you to integrate with others using an easy-to-follow strategy with helper functions.